 If you’re considering Cassandra vs. MongoDB—or any other database management system—, you might also be interested in a career as a data analyst or engineer.
 Data is king, and there’s always a demand for professionals who can work with it.

 Simplilearn offers a variety of informative courses that will prepare you for an exciting career in many positions related to big data.
-Check out the MongoDB Certification Training course.
+Check out the Professional Certificate Program in Data Engineering.
 The course helps you master data modeling, ingestion, query, sharding, and data replication using MongoDB.
 You will also learn to install, update, and maintain the MongoDB environment.